fcchou/HelixMC/doc/source/tutorial.rst

 :Release: |version|
 :Date: |today|

-HelixMC is a software package for Monte-Carlo (MC) simulations of DNA/RNA helices using the base-pair (bp) level model [R1]_.
-This type of coarse-grained model bridges between simple elastic rod models and full-atom representations, providing a resonably sophiscated and yet computationally tractable way to model long DNA/RNA helices up to thousands and to evalute their mechanical properties of bp.
-HelixMC has the utility of applying external stetching and twisting forces to the terminal of the helix and measuring the end-to-end distance and the rotation of the terminal bp (known as `linking number`) during the process.
-This is exactly what has been done in recent single-molecule tweezers experiments [R2]_, making HelixMC a powerful tool for direct simulations of these experiments.

-HelixMC is coded in Python in an object-oriented fashion.
-Some rate-limiting core computations are speeded up using Cython.
-Therefore HelixMC provides a framework that is easy to use and to extend, as well as being resonable fast when it comes to large-scale computations.

 This tutorial demonstrates how to install and run simple calculations with HelixMC, and breifly summarizes available examples and bp-step paramerter database.
 For details on the classes and functions availble, please see